 - How will Waverley cope with the predicted increase in passengers using the station and traversing the city centre?

 - How will Waverley operate with the advent of new transportation trends and technology?

 How do we meet the current needs of passengers, businesses and local stakeholders while not impeding technological, environmental, social and economic change?

-A new roof at Leeds – installed in recent weeks – has allowed much more daylight into the station, giving passengers a more enjoyable station experience:
+A new roof at Leeds has allowed much more daylight into the station, giving you a more enjoyable station experience:

-Leeds is the third-busiest British railway station outside of London, serving almost 30 million passengers a year.
-It's also the largest in terms of platforms in England outside of London, with 17 platforms.
+Leeds is the third-busiest British railway station outside of London.
+It’s also the largest in terms of platforms in England outside of London, with 17 platforms.

-We're making it brighter, more accessible and enabling more trains to use the station.
-As well as a new roof, we're making capacity enhancements – a new platform, track and upgraded signalling to improve services.
-We're also improving the area outside the main entrance (New Station Street).
+We’ve made it brighter, more accessible and enabling more trains to use the station.
+As well as a new roof, we’ve added a new platform, and improved track and signalling for better services.
+We’ve also improved the area outside the main entrance (New Station Street).

 6. Liverpool Lime Street